sorena-co/samta-ui/README.md

 ## Building for production

-To optimize the niopdcgateway application for production, run:
+To optimize the samtagateway application for production, run:

     ./mvnw -Pprod clean package